irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     Nanoseconds
 NSO
     Non-Standard Operations.
-Functionality for making BICAS modify processed data based on manually compiled list of "events".
-Can e.g. set quality bits and remove data.
+Functionality for making BICAS modify processed data based on a list of manually labelled time intervals.
+BICAS can e.g. use this to set quality bits and remove data.
 NSOID
     NSO ID.
 String constant that represents a specific type of NSO.
 Used in NSO table.